INTERESTING FACTS ON SPACE STATIONS !!!

 The International Space Station is powered by solar energy.

 The first Space Station of any kind was launched into orbit by the Soviet Union on April 19, 1971, called the Salyut 1.
 Unfortunately, after a 23 day stay, the three Soviet cosmonauts started their journey home.
-As they approached Earth, air escaped from their capsule and they sadly lost their battle for life before it had landed.
-They had tragically suffocated, and the reason is because at that time it was not compulsory for Soyuz cosmonauts to wear pressure suits.
+As they approached Earth, air escaped from their capsule and they tragically suffocated.
+Unfortunately at that time, it was not compulsory for Soyuz cosmonauts to wear pressure suits.
 Pressure suits would have saved their lives.

 Russian crew members are called cosmonauts.
 Crew members from Europe, Canada, Japan and the United States are called astronauts.